Should Exceptions Be Used for Handling the Control Flow?

 NOTE: Result types are widely used in functional languages, and some other languages provide support for them out of the box, while others require additional packages.

-Control flow from a Separation of Concern perspective
+Control Flow from a Separation of Concern Perspective

 General practice for a layered web architecture / “Controller -> Service -> Repository”-pattern is, that each layer has its own responsibility.